memyselfumesh666/Simple-request-content-validator/README.md

 # SimpleRequestContentValidator

-Your task is to create a simple request content validator that checks whether a given JSON string follows the contract provided below in the OpenAPT format.
+Task is to create a simple request content validator that checks whether a given JSON string follows the contract provided below in the OpenAPT format.

 The task includes: